 The cactus family (Cactaceae) is one of the most striking, distinctive, diversified and specialized groups in the plant kingdom.
 It includes about 2,000 species, and all of them are perennial, succulent, and native to the Americas.

-Warm, dry rooms in Colorado homes make the cactus a natural houseplant.
-Many species of cacti can be grown as houseplants, varying in size, color, shape, and flowering habit.
+Warm, dry rooms make Colorado homes a great fit for cacti as houseplants.
+There are many species of cacti to choose from, varying in size, color, shape, and flowering habit.
 Popular cacti include star cactus, golden barrel, old man, bishop's cap, sunny ears, rat-tail, pin cushion, Turk's cap and ball cactus.
-Cacti prefer strong sunlight and grow best on southern window sills, or at least an east or west window, which provides direct sun part of the day.
-Cacti can be placed outdoors during summer months.
+They require little care or maintenance; the most common problem is overwatering.

 For "Fertilizers" listen to message number 1608.

 Do you have a question?
 Try Ask an Expert!